 Various Options to Meet Your Needs – Whether your organization requires the “greenest,” the most cost-effective, or the most globally accepted fire suppression solutions available, clean agent suppression systems can be highly customized to meet these needs.

 Foam suppression systems extinguish a fire by separating the fuel from the oxygen.
-These systems are used to cool the fire and coat the fuel that the fire is consuming to prevent contact with oxygen and reduce combustion ability.
-This type of system is used to protect Class B (Flammable Liquids Polar Solvents and Hydrocarbon) fires.
-Many types of foam are used, including low expansion foam in fixed systems and high expansion in enclosed spaces like aircraft hangars.
-There are also foam systems effective on Class A fires by lowering the surface tension of water to saturate the surface better.
+These systems cool the fire and coat the fuel that the fire is consuming to prevent contact with oxygen and reduce combustion ability.
+This system protects Class B (Flammable Liquids Polar Solvents and Hydrocarbon) fires.
+Many types of foam are used, including low expansion foam in fixed systems petroleum and petrochemical loading racks, refinery processing equipment, product transfer and storage areas and offshore platforms, above-ground bulk fuel storage tanks, and many other facilities.

 Flame detectors are solutions for virtually any application where fire may result in a significant loss of capital equipment and high risk to personnel.
 Industrial and commercial applications include oil and gas pipelines, turbine enclosures, off-shore platforms, automotive manufacturing facilities, aircraft hangers, munitions plants, nuclear facilities, and many, many more.